FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/manage_copilot.md

 #### View available drives

-To view available drives from the <span class="bold_in_para">Edit a file</span> icon in the graphical user interface, define the following:
+To view available drives from the **Edit a file** icon in the graphical user interface, define the following:

 <table>
    <thead>